AdithyaViswanathan1/Early-Stage-Diabetes-Detection/README.md

  * Utilizing Python Libraries such as sklearn and pandas
  * Preprocess data in order to make it clean and usable
  * Train and test a model using K-Nearest Neighbors algorithm
- * Collecting and feeding user input to model
+ * Utilizing Tkinter for a GUI to display the questions

 # Dataset
   [Link to Dataset](https://archive.ics.uci.edu/ml/datasets/Early+stage+diabetes+risk+prediction+dataset.)